The Scenic “Route du Mimosa”

 - Basilique Notre Dame de la Victoire

-- The “Corniche d’Or” (also known as the Corniche d’Esterel) is a driving route on roads N98 or the D559 that borders the coastline from Saint-Raphaël all the way to Cannes (perfect for motorcycles), a road established long ago by the Romans, and then modernized by an initiative of the Touring Club de France.
+- The “Corniche d’Or” (also known as the Corniche d’Esterel) is a driving route on roads N98 or the D559 that borders the coastline from Saint-Raphaël all the way to Cannes (perfect for motorcycles).
+The road was established long ago by the Romans, and then modernized by an initiative of the Touring Club de France.
 Known as one of the most beautiful roads in France.

 - Beaches – Calanque Anthéor and Calanque du Trayas

 - Treat your sweet tooth at the « Le Palet d’Or » for chocolate and Mimosa flavored treats.